-With a plastic sleeve protector, your students have the freedom to make multiple tries.
+With a plastic sleeve protector, your students have the freedom to try multiple times.

-You can scrape it off at the end of the year when all of your breakables will (finally) still be intact.
+You can scrape it off at the end of the year, and all of your breakables will (finally) still be intact.

-23. Put bag hooks on the backs of student chairs.
+58. Put bag hooks on the backs of student chairs

 Finally clear up the clutter on the floor.

 For this teacher, it’s her kitty ears.
-Putting them on reminds students to try and problem solve on their own.
+Putting them on reminds students to try to problem-solve on their own.

 No more slamming doors!